AguaClara/String-Digester/Spring 2019/Report2.md

 The narrow tubing (ID: 16) was connected to a peristaltic pump and was directed into the basin.
 The peristaltic pump was used to control the amount of water that flowed into the basin.
 The amount of water flowing onto each chain was analyzed and compared for retention.

 ## Results and Analysis
-The single chain experiment yielded many results **[What results?
+The single chain experiment yielded  results **[What results?
 Don't write fluffy sentences like these.
-Instead, tell us directly what results you got.]** by simply measuring the mass and length of the chain at a controlled flow rate.
+Instead, tell us directly what results you got.]** of volume of water on the chain, residence time, and height needed for a 15 minute residence time, by simply measuring the mass and length of the chain at a controlled flow rate.
 By dividing the mass on the chain by the density of water, which is 1 g/ml, the volume of water on the chain was obtained.
 When graphed against flow rate, this calculation yielded a curve best fit by a power series with an R<sup>2</sup> of .991.
 This is an appropriate result because power series are most often used for data that compares measurements that increase at a specific rate.
-The flow rate was increased in small increments and it makes sense **[no need to write that it makes sense]** that the volume of water on the chain would also increase at a specific rate until it reached a certain threshold, which can be seen towards the end of the line graph where the volume of water on the chain starts leveling out as expected.
+The flow rate was increased in small increments and **[no need to write that it makes sense]** the volume of water on the chain would also increase at a specific rate until it reached a certain threshold, which can be seen towards the end of the line graph where the volume of water on the chain starts leveling out as expected.

 <center>
 <img src="https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/FRvsVWC.png?raw=true" width = 300/>